 The top background shape comes from simulation, but its normalization is measured from data collected in the dedicated CR.
 The normalizations of the top quark backgrounds are extracted from the simultaneous fit across the SRs and CRs.
 Other sources of SM backgrounds arising from {\PW}+jets and multiple bosons production account for a smaller contribution in the signal phase space.
 They come directly from MC simulations, with normalization derived from their theoretical cross sections.
 Finally, the QCD multijet background, which may enter the SR with nonprompt leptons, is estimated from data by measuring the probability for a lepton originating from a jet to be misidentified as an isolated lepton in a phase space region outside the analysis region.
-A detailed description of the nonprompt background estimation is described in Refs.~\cite{CMS:2022uhn,CMS:2018zzl}.
+This auxiliary region is defined from events in which one lepton satisfies the standard identification and isolation criteria, and a second lepton candidate fails these criteria but passes a relaxed set of requirements.
+A detailed description of the nonprompt background estimation is given in Refs.~\cite{CMS:2022uhn,CMS:2018zzl}.

 {\tolerance=1200 Because of the large background and complex signal topology, the most significant kinematic variables to separate signals and backgrounds are used as input to a single discriminator built with a fully connected deep neural network (DNN).
 The DNN is implemented with the \textsc{Keras}~\cite{keras} framework, which provides a high-level interface for model development, and uses \textsc{TensorFlow}~\cite{tensorflow2015-whitepaper} to perform the underlying numerical computations required for training and evaluation.
 It is trained specifically to enhance the separation of the VBS EW signal from all background processes. }